openebs-archive/openebs-docs/docs/installation.md

+The detailed steps for the supported upgrade path are mentioned in below sections.

 ### **Upgrade from 0.4.0 to 0.5.0**

 It is possible to upgrade your OpenEBS volume from 0.4.0 to 0.5.0 by following the steps mentioned above.
 The detailed steps are mentioned here (<https://github.com/openebs/openebs/releases/tag/v0.5.0>) and README will give better understanding of the change log and limitations of latest version (https://github.com/openebs/openebs/blob/master/k8s/upgrades/0.4.0-0.5.0/README.md)